ALB (musician)

 Clément Daquin, known by his stage name ALB, is a French electropop musician from Reims, France and is signed to Rise Recordings.

-ALB started under that name in 2006 and his original releases were the EP CV 209 in 2006 and the studio album Mange-disque released in 2007 that included "CV 209" as a track.
+ALB started under that name in 2006, and his original releases were the EP CV 209 in 2006 and the studio album Mange-disque released in 2007 that included "CV 209" as a track.
 The album Mange-disque was marketed in an orange unique packaging designed by designer and Clément Daquin's girlfriend Emilie Vast.
 It was fashioned after the retro 45rpm record player called "Univox Mange-Disque" from the 1970s.
 Each of the songs on the album had its cover art as well.

 The EP I Beg for a Summer was released on 6 June 2011.
 ALB's most famous hit was "Golden Chains" featuring the French band The Shoes, taken from the I Beg for a Summer EP.
 Automotive company Peugeot used it in 2012 in one of its major advertising campaign "I Am Your Body" in the series of ads "Let Your Body Drive" for the "Peugeot 208" model.

 The song entered the French Singles Chart after airing of the ad on French television.
 Golden Chains's interactive music video, produced by CLM BBDO, Carnibird and ACNE Production, received several awards including the 2012 UK Music Video Innovation Award as well as several Lions in the Cannes International Festival of Creativity.

 ALB has shared studios with Yuksek and has worked with Bewitched Hands, Yuksek, The Shoes, Brodinski and Monsieur Monsieur and others.
-Clément Daquin has been a member of The Invaders and has worked closely with Yuksek's electropop combo Klanguage. and Klanguage's self-titled album was co-produced by Clément Daquin and Pierre Alexandre Busson.
+Clément Daquin has been a member of The Invaders and has worked closely with Yuksek's electropop combo Klanguage.
+Klanguage's self-titled album was co-produced by Clément Daquin and Pierre Alexandre Busson.